Guidelines for Authors

 Ethical Statement: See the “Ethical Statement” section for details.

-2.6 Letter To The Editor
+2.6 Letter to The Editor

 We welcome the submission of letters regarding the content of the journal or other topics of interest to our readers.
 The journal may invite replies from the authors of the original publication, or forward letters to these authors.
 Correspondence is also referred to as a ‘Letter to the Editor’.